AronHetLam/ATEM_tally_light_with_ESP8266/README.md

 ORANGE | Connected and running (Only shown by status LED on addressable LED strip).

 ## Modes of operation
-By default the tally light works as a normal tally light would in a professional enviroment.
-However, as I in my personal use case needed it to work a bit differently, I added the following modes of oparation for convenience.
+By default the tally light works as a normal tally light would in a professional enviroment, but other modes are available as described.

 Mode | Description
 -----|------------
 Normal | As describen in the above table.
-Preview stay on | Tally will be green whenever not in program Program only | Tally will be off whenever not in program
+Preview stay on | Tally will be green whenever not in program Program only | Tally will be off whenever not in program On Air | Red when switcher is streaming, off otherwise.

+Note: only some Atem models support streaming, so On Air mode only works with those models.
+On Air mode also needs a direct connection to switcher, not another tally unit.
+However, it still retransmits tally data to other units if needed.

 # Use Arduino IDE with ESP8266 module
 See details at [ESP8266](https://github.com/esp8266/Arduino) on how to setup and use ESP8266 modules like a regular Arduino board.